crcn/outcome.js/README.md

 	function onRealPath(path) {

-		//ONLY call onStat if we're successfuly grabbed the file stats fs.lstat(path, on.success(onStat));
+		//ONLY call onStat if we've successfuly grabbed the file stats fs.lstat(path, on.success(onStat));
 	}